Let’s talk about content marketing strategy.

 Buyers know about your service.
 They however still need to know more about how it can solve their problems.
 They need proof that it works and look to customer reviews for assurance.
 Use content such as case studies or testimonials to showcase how your products have helped others.

-This is the point where prospects take the final step and become customers.
+This is the point where prospects take the final step and become tech buyers.
 Your content should provide the final push they need to make a purchase decision by reaffirming their trust in your brand offering.

 For B2B technology buyers, their key considerations are pricing information, technical specifications, and in-depth product detail.
 The most ideal content here is demos, product guides, free consultations, and customer testimonials.

 Hang on, we ain’t done yet!
-It’s now time to turn your customers into loyal fans.
+It’s now time to turn your tech buyers into loyal fans.

 Educate them on how best to use your services and products.
 You can also give special offers for upgrades, offer tutorials or insider guides.